mindsmiths/docs/docs/platform/getting-started.md

 ### Try it out

 Mindsmiths Platform is cloud-based and can be used from any browser.
-You can try it out for free by contacting us in [Discord](https://discord.gg/mindsmiths) *#dev* channel.
+You can request access by contacting us in our [Discord](https://discord.gg/mindsmiths) *#dev* channel.

 The easiest way to get started is to go through our [tutorials](/docs/tutorials/getting-started).
 They will guide you through the process of creating your first AI-powered agents, integrating with